StrangeJay/DevOps_Project4/README.md

 The server is now up and running, we can connect it via port 3300.
 You can launch a separate Putty or SSH console to test what the curl command returns locally.
 > curl -s http://localhost:3300

-> __Warning__ *You might get an error message whike trying to run node server.js, if that happens, upgrade your nodejs to version 12 and/or above.*
+> __Warning__ *You might get an error message while trying to run node server.js, if that happens, upgrade your nodejs to version 12 and/or above.
+Then run the code again*

 It shall return a HTML page, it is hardly readable in the CLI, but we can also try and access it from the Internet.